Vaccines Fast Facts

 Exemptions to vaccines fall into three general categories: medical, religious and philosophical.

-Median vaccination coverage was more than 94% for children entering kindergarten during the 2015-2016 school year, according to the Centers for Disease Control and Prevention (CDC).
+Median immunization coverage for state-required vaccines was approximately 94% for children entering kindergarten during the 2016-2017 school year, according to the Centers for Disease Control and Prevention (CDC).

-As of August 2016, 18 states allow philosophical (non-spiritual) exemptions.
-Missouri's philosophical exemption only applies to daycare, preschool and nursery school.
+As of December 2017, 47 states and the District of Columbia allow religious exemptions from vaccines, and 18 states allow philosophical (non-spiritual) exemptions.

-Two states - Vermont and California - passed laws in 2015 that repeal exemptions for parents who do not want their children vaccinated on the basis of personal philosophy.
+Two states - Vermont and California - passed laws in 2015 that repeal exemptions for parents who do not want their children vaccinated based on personal philosophy.
 While the California law bans both philosophical and religious exemptions, the Vermont law only repeals philosophical exemptions.

 Timeline: